ergoplatform/ergodocs/docs/dev/protocol/tx/unified.md

-# Unified Transactions
+# Unified Transactions in Ergo

-In Ergo, transactions play a crucial role in facilitating various operations within the network.
-This section provides an overview of unified transactions, highlighting important aspects such as the fee structure and the absence of out-of-thin-air emission in the "coinbase" transaction.
+Transactions in Ergo are pivotal in enabling a variety of operations within the network.
+This section delves into the concept of unified transactions, focusing on key elements such as the fee structure and the prohibition of out-of-thin-air emission in the "coinbase" transaction.

-## Fee as Boxes
+## Fee Structure: The Concept of Boxes

-When conducting transactions on Ergo, fees are represented as boxes.
-Boxes are fundamental units that store and transfer value within the blockchain.
-They encapsulate different types of assets, including cryptocurrencies, tokens, or other digital representations of value.
+In Ergo, transaction fees are uniquely represented as boxes.
+These boxes are the fundamental units that hold and transfer value within the blockchain.
+They can encapsulate various types of assets, including but not limited to cryptocurrencies, tokens, and other forms of digital value.

-To ensure the smooth functioning of the network and incentivize miners to include transactions in blocks, users must attach an appropriate fee to their transactions.
-This fee is represented as an output box, which is created alongside the other outputs of the transaction.
+To maintain the network's efficiency and to motivate miners to include transactions in blocks, users are required to attach a suitable fee to their transactions.
+This fee is manifested as an output box, which is generated in conjunction with the other outputs of the transaction.

-By attaching a fee box to a transaction, users indicate the amount they are willing to pay for the processing of their transaction by miners.
-The fee serves as a reward for miners, encouraging them to validate and include the transaction in the blockchain.
+The act of attaching a fee box to a transaction signifies the user's willingness to compensate miners for processing their transaction.
+This fee acts as an incentive for miners, motivating them to validate and incorporate the transaction into the blockchain.

-## Absence of Out-of-Thin-Air Emission in the "Coinbase" Transaction
+## No Out-of-Thin-Air Emission in the "Coinbase" Transaction

-The "coinbase" transaction, also known as the generation transaction, is the initial transaction in each block that rewards the miner for successfully mining and adding the block to the blockchain.
-Unlike some other blockchain protocols, Ergo does not allow out-of-thin-air emission in the "coinbase" transaction.
+The "coinbase" transaction, also referred to as the generation transaction, is the first transaction in each block.
+It rewards the miner for their efforts in mining and appending the block to the blockchain.
+Ergo stands out from some other blockchain protocols by disallowing out-of-thin-air emission in the "coinbase" transaction.

-Out-of-thin-air emission refers to the creation of new coins or tokens during the coinbase transaction, without any previous inputs or transactions.
-In Ergo, all coins or tokens in circulation must have originated from a valid source and be accounted for in the transaction history.
+Out-of-thin-air emission is the process of creating new coins or tokens during the coinbase transaction, without any preceding inputs or transactions.
+In Ergo, every coin or token in circulation must have originated from a legitimate source and must be traceable in the transaction history.

-By disallowing out-of-thin-air emission, Ergo ensures the integrity and scarcity of its native cryptocurrency, Erg.
-This design choice enhances the security and economic soundness of the blockchain, making it resilient to inflationary practices.
+By prohibiting out-of-thin-air emission, Ergo maintains the integrity and scarcity of its native cryptocurrency, Erg.
+This strategic decision bolsters the security and economic stability of the blockchain, making it resistant to inflationary practices.

-The unified transaction model in Ergo enables users to attach fees as boxes, incentivizing miners and contributing to the network's sustainability.
-Additionally, the absence of out-of-thin-air emission in the "coinbase" transaction strengthens the security and integrity of the blockchain's native cryptocurrency.
+Ergo's unified transaction model allows users to attach fees as boxes, providing incentives for miners and contributing to the network's sustainability.
+Moreover, the prohibition of out-of-thin-air emission in the "coinbase" transaction further enhances the security and integrity of the blockchain's native cryptocurrency.